cis571/lc4-labs/lab1/lab1.md

 As you resolve these warnings, re-run `make check` to see what code analysis finds.
 Sometimes one bug can mask another!

 ## Run synthesis

-> Note also that when you first run `make synth` you'll encounter an error that Vivado can't be found, and to run the command `source /home1/c/cis371/software/Vivado/2017.4/settings64.sh` to fix it (yes, the use of the `cis371` course directory is intentional, it's where Vivado is installed).
-This command sets up your path so that the Vivado tools are accessible.
-To avoid having to run this command every time you login to biglab, you can add it to your `~/.bash_profile` file and it will automatically get run every time you login.

 Now, still from the `lab1` directory, run the command `make synth`.
 This will launch synthesis, and it will take about 2 minutes to complete.
 If something is really wrong with a design, it